Transfer-Once-For-All: AI Model Optimization for Edge: Experimental Results

 \subsection{Device specific Latency and Memory Measurement}

 In this section, we measure the actual inference time (latency) and peak memory usage of the TOFA subnet models on several different edge devices: Linux x86 cpu based workstation, Jetson AGX Xavier, Android Samsung Galaxy phone, Macbook Pro laptop as well as iPhone13Pro.
-Specifically, we run inference test on the two extreme subnet configurations (the minnet and the maxnet) on each of these devices to compute the range of latency / peak memory for the TOFA models.
+Among these devices only Jetson AGX Xavier utilizes computation on GPU (others rely only on CPU) while running inference.
+We run inference test on the two extreme subnet configurations (the maxnet, which is the largest subnet model in the supernet, and the minnet, which is the smallest subnet model in the supernet) on each of these devices to compute the range of latency / peak memory for the TOFA models.
 In Figure \ref{fig:lat_mem}, we see that TOFA models can be deployed on a wide range of devices with different latency \& memory budgets.